echamudi/japanese-toolkit/README.md

 } */
 ```

-Everytime you call `kanjiTree`, it reads the tree json in lib folder.
-If you call the same character frequently, please use memoization
+### Note

-techniques to reduce file read.
+Everytime you access the kanji collection properties or call `kanjiTree` function, it reads the json file from the lib folder.
+If you call the same character frequently, please use memoization techniques to reduce file read.

 ## Development